 Students will focus on how the emergence of film and video technologies has given rise to more marginalised voices being heard.
 'Experimental film', 'artists’ moving image', 'video art' etc, are often overlooked by both histories of art and the media, yet are some of the most pioneering and unusual work.
 The motivation behind this practice is studied, alongside the (non-) institutional structures that allow it to be made, and methodologies of studying the texts themselves.

 British Television Drama (Option)

 Drama is a key component of TV in the UK, carrying out a Public Service function and creating a sense of National Identity.
 The module considers continuing series (soap operas), drama serials, single plays and television films, situation comedy and comedy drama, underpinned by a survey of critical approaches.

-Debates and Developments in Children’s Film and Television (Option)
+Children’s Film and Television (Option)